VvVBlack/stak-itinerary/README.md

 ## Features
 - Generates travel itineraries for a given destination and duration.
-- Uses Grok API for AI-powered itinerary generation.
+- Uses OPENAI API for AI-powered itinerary generation.
 - Stores results in Cloudflare KV for asynchronous processing.
 - Simple HTML UI for user interaction.
 - Deployed on Cloudflare Workers.